 Joshua Greenbaum, principal consultant at Daly City, Calif.-based Enterprise Applications Consulting, agreed with Ellison's assertion that Oracle is currently ahead in the enterprise grid game.
 Still, Greenbaum said, Oracle's grid strategy is more of an evolution than a revolution.

 "They're ahead because they are more modest in their goals," Greenbaum said.
-"They're looking at a grid solution that really is focused
+"They're looking at a grid solution that really is focused on the database.
+IBM is taking a much more futuristic approach."

 Much of the focus at OracleWorld involves looking forward as well.
 Oracle's newest database release, 10g, isn't expected to ship for at least another six months, and many OracleWorld attendees are just beginning to become familiar with Oracle's definition of grid computing.